 Every new relationship comes with risks—there's the risk of making a mistake, of wasting time, and of getting hurt.
 But we continue to take these chances in the hope that something amazing will come of our willingness to be vulnerable.
-However, as optimistic as one needs to be to even begin a new relationship, the early stages of dating still require a certain level of caution.
-There are signs you should look out for when you start seeing someone new that could save you from future heartbreak and regret.
+However, as optimistic as one needs to be to begin a new relationship, the early stages of dating still require a certain level of caution.
+There are signs you should look for when you start seeing someone new that could save you from future heartbreak and regret.

-Business Insider recently asked psychologist and toxic relationship expert Perpetua Neo, dating coach Erika Ettin, psychologist Lisa Aronson Fontes, and psychologist Elinor Greenberg what dating red flags people should be aware of when letting a veritable stranger into your life.
+Business Insider recently asked psychologist and toxic relationship expert Perpetua Neo, dating coach Erika Ettin, psychologist Lisa Aronson Fontes, and psychologist Elinor Greenberg what dating red flags you should be aware of when letting a veritable stranger into your life.
 Here are four signs your budding significant other isn't the right fit for you.

 You justify their bad behavior